- Federal exclusion is the same nationwide: $5,250 per employee per year, tax-free at the federal level under §127.

 Pennsylvania

-Pennsylvania has its own categorical definitions of taxable compensation that do not always align with federal fringe benefit exclusions.
-Confirm Department of Revenue treatment.
+Pennsylvania taxes employer-paid student loan repayment at the state level under its own categorical definitions of taxable compensation that do not align with federal fringe benefit exclusions.
+Confirm current Department of Revenue treatment with a tax advisor.

 In a state that taxes SLRA at the state level, the employer must add the payment to the employee's state taxable wages and withhold state income tax accordingly.
 The federal exclusion remains intact; only the state piece is affected.